vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 ## Introduction

 On July 29, 2026, Broadcom released a critical VMware Security Advisory (VMSA), VMSA-2026-0006, addressing security vulnerabilities found and resolved in VMware ESX, VMware vCenter, VMware Workstation, and VMware Fusion.
 These components are part of the larger VMware Cloud Foundation, VMware vSphere Foundation, VMware Telco Cloud Platform, and VMware Telco Cloud Infrastructure software stacks.
+The advisory has since been updated to VMSA-2026-0006.1 with the addition of VMware vSphere 8.0 Update 2 patches.

 The VMSA will always be the source of truth for which products and versions are affected and the proper patches to keep your organization secure.
 This document is a supplement to the advisory and includes self-service information to help you and your organization decide how to respond.